 John D. Rockefeller wouldn’t be known for his philanthropic achievements today if not for the enormous wealth he accumulated in the 1880s with Standard Oil Company.
 He also wouldn’t have owned almost 90% of the nation’s oil refineries if he didn’t look for improvements in the filtering process.

 If he didn’t, his fortunes may have stopped with the 40 million barrel stockpile of sludgy and smelly oil he pulled from fields near Lima, Ohio.
-This Skunk-Bearing Oil was of little use due to its sulphurous aroma.
+This Skunk-Bearing Oil was of little use due to its sulfurous aroma.
 That is, until Herman Frasch came along.
-A former Standard Oil employee, Frasch patented a process to mitigate the sulphur presence in the oil to sweeten it, thus increasing its value.
+A former Standard Oil employee, Frasch patented a process to mitigate the sulfur presence in the oil to sweeten it, thus increasing its value.
 The process allowed Frasch to return to Standard Oil and made both he and Rockefeller quite wealthy.

 February 22, 1923 — Carbon Black Goes Into Production at the First Factory in Texas

 Once upon a time, automobile tires were pure white — the natural color of the rubber.
 Of course, they darkened over time due to contact with soot and dust, which could be frustrating for auto-owners looking to maintain the look of their vehicle.